-\\\textbf{Prediction Layer.}\quad Given two interaction vectors $\mathbf{p}\prime_u$ and $\mathbf{q}\prime_i$ for $\mathbf{p}_u$ and $\mathbf{q}_i$, the original embedding and the learnt interaction information are combined in the prediction layer.
+Given two interaction vectors $\mathbf{p}\prime_u$ and $\mathbf{q}\prime_i$ for $\mathbf{p}_u$ and $\mathbf{q}_i$, the original representations and the learnt interaction information are combined in the prediction layer.
 To be specific, the predicted interaction score between the target user and the target item is predicted as follows:

-where $\mathbf{h}$ denotes the weight vector, the sigmoid function is used as the activation function, and $"\odot"$ represents the element-wise product between two vectors.
-By enriching the original embeddings of target user and target item with internal interaction vectors, users' representations and items' representations are dependently learnt.
-The efficacy of such design is discussed in Section 4.2.
+where $\mathbf{h}$ denotes a learnt weight vector, the sigmoid function is used as the activation function, and $"\odot"$ represents the element-wise product between two vectors.
+By enriching the original representations of the target user and target item with internal interaction vectors, users' representations and items' representations are dependently learnt.
+The efficacy of such a design is discussed in Section 4.2.